Do you have to have a funeral?

 However, they are not legally obliged to do this.

-Why not use life insurance to help cover your funeral bill?
+Over 50s life insurance to help cover your funeral bill

-Many people take out over 50 life insurance to help towards funeral costs, relieving this burden from loved ones when the time comes.
+Many people take out over 50 life insurance to help towards funeral costs, relieving some of the financial burden from loved ones when the time comes.

-With the total cost of dying being £9,200 in the UK[1], it makes sense to put financial provisions in place.
+With the total cost of dying being £9,658 in the UK[1], it could make sense to put financial provisions in place.

 An over 50s plan could provide up to £20,000 of cover, depending on your personal circumstances and budget.
 It also guarantees to pay out when you pass away.